 Pre-Op Clinic Class

-Children who will be having surgery attend a Pre-op Class led by the Child Life Specialist.
-The class helps inform the young patients and their families about their surgery to help lessen anxiety and to assist with their recovery.
-It is strongly recommended that children and families attend this class prior to surgery.
+It is strongly recommended that children and their families attend this class prior to surgery.
 Please call (519) 621-2330 x 4455 to book an appointment.

 Same Day Surgery

-Same Day Surgery operates five days per week for children who can be sent home the same day of their surgery.
+Same Day Surgery occurs Monday through Friday for children that can be sent home on the same day of their surgery.

-A childlife specialist provides support for the special needs of children using our services.
+A child life specialist provides specialized support for the needs of children using hospital services.
 This includes developmentally appropriate play, education, calming techniques and distraction for our young patients.

-This service is supported by a healthcare team that includes: paediatrician, dietian, social worker, child life specialist, and a diabetic nurse educator.
+This service is supported by a multidisciplinary healthcare team that includes a paediatrician, dietitian, social worker, child life specialist and a diabetic nurse educator.